elasmo4/Query-Big-Data/README.md

 <h5>Features and Tests</h5>

 > The main purpose of Query-Big-Data is to demonstrate how to optimize Spark when handling big data.
-The first method demonstrated in Query-Big-Data is caching, and the second method demonstrated combines partitioning and using parquet files.
+The first method demonstrated in Query-Big-Data is caching information to memory, and the second method is taking equal partitions of data that has been converted to a parquet file.
 >

 <h5>Contact:</h5>